← Back to Blog

 • Carbide hardness and wear resistance for the demanding forging forces

-• CrN's excellent anti-galling properties to prevent material adhesion
+• CrN's excellent anti-galling properties to help prevent material adhesion

-• 2-3× die life compared to uncoated carbide on stainless steel
+• Significantly extended die life compared to uncoated carbide on stainless steel (commonly reported at 2–3×, though results vary by production setup)

-For stainless steel, die surface finish is critical — not optional:
+For stainless steel, die surface finish is considered critical by most producers:

-• Flute surfaces must be polished to Ra < 0.1 μm (mirror finish)
+• Flute surfaces should be polished to Ra < 0.1 μm (mirror finish)

-• Any surface roughness becomes a nucleation site for galling
+• Any surface roughness can become a nucleation site for galling

-• Re-polishing dies during their service life can restore performance
+• Re-polishing dies during their service life can help restore performance

 Machine Setup for Stainless Steel